-OST, mislaid or destroyed five Shares Association of Roanoke, Va, Certificate of Stock No. 2930, Series R. All parties are warned not to trade for said Stock.
+OST, mislaid or destroyed five Shares of the Iron Belt Building and Loan Association of Roanoke, Va, Certificate of Stock No. 2930, Series R. All parties are warned not to trade for said Stock Belton, S. C., May 18, 1898-2m.

-JAS.
-W. POORE.
-Belton, S. C., May 18, 1898-2m.
+YOTICE OF FINAL SETTLEMENT The undersigned, Administrator of the Estate of A. B. Towers, deceared, hereby gives notice that he will on the 22nd day of June, 1898, apply to the Judge of Probate for Anderson County for a Final Settlement of said Estate and a discharge from his office as Administrator.

-YOTICE OF FINAL SETTLEMENT The undersigned, Administrator of the Estate of A. B. Towers, deceared hereby gives notic- that he will on the 22nd day of June, 1898, apply to the Judge of Probate for Anderson Coun y for a Final Settlement of said Estate and a discharge from his office as Admin T. C. LIGON, Adm'r.
+T. C. LIGON, Adm'r.
+May 18, 1898